 Definitely not!
 If you like your green bean recipes to turn out with the beans being crispy rather than slightly softened or tender, it is a cooking method that you could use to achieve your desired crispy garlic green beans.
 The directions for blanching fresh or frozen green beans are included below for your convenience.

-Start with a large pot (large enough to hold your portion of green beans), fill with enough water to cover your beans.
+Start with a large pot (large enough to hold your portion of green beans), and fill it with enough water to cover your beans.
 Add salt and bring to a boil over high heat.
 Add the green beans and cook until bright green (about 2-3 minutes).

-Next, drain the green beans and transfer immediately into the ice bath.
-Allow the blanched green beans to chill for about 5 minutes before cooking as directed below.
+Meanwhile, fill a large bowl with cold water and ice.
+Next, drain the green beans and transfer them immediately into the ice bath.
+Allow the blanched green beans to chill for about 5 minutes before cooking as directed above.

 Garlic Green Beans with Bacon